Strategic Business Unit: How and Why to Add One?

 Creating a strategic business unit frees the management team from the culture, bureaucracy, and practices that can hinder innovation.
 It enables the team to focus on meeting customer needs, move faster and ultimately, achieve organic growth for shareholders.

-After case studies such as Blockbuster and Kodak have illustrated the importance of adapting to customer needs, many companies have committed to innovation, and understand the benefits of creating a dedicated business unit.
+After case studies such as Blockbuster and Kodak illustrate the importance of adapting to customer needs.
+Many companies are committed to innovation, and understand the benefits of creating a dedicated business unit.
 However, all too often, these initiatives struggle to gain real traction.
 They are more “innovation theater” than real product management.
 In order to, create a business unit that builds successful products, you need to get a few things right: the organizational structure, hiring, culture, and compensation.

 “Move fast and break things” has long been the mantra of Silicon Valley startups.
 These startups are always testing new ideas and iterating quickly based on customer feedback.
 “Breaking things” is an inevitable part of this process.
 In other words, many of your ideas are likely to fail.
 In “Incubation is Product Management,” Jeremiah Zinn, Chief Product Officer at Bark & Co., said that his team doesn’t ultimately pursue about 80% of their ideas.

 This is very different than the way large companies work.
-“Breaking things” isn’t so easy inside of companies with brands that are synonymous with quality and reliability, and where employees are incentivized to keep things working rather than reinvent them altogether.
+“Breaking things” isn’t so easy inside of companies with brands that are synonymous with quality and reliability.
+Also where employees are incentivized to keep things working rather than reinvent them altogether.
 That’s why Jeremiah keeps his team separated from the rest of his organization:

 “By keeping the process different from the rest of the company, and keeping many of the people different from the rest of the company, we’ve been able to avoid the innovator’s dilemma and have a more vibrant innovation program.”